AlizerUncaged/The-Obsession-Letter/Server/README.md

   <p>Update.json is being fetched by the client to check for any server commands.
 You can update it to your liking.</p>
 </div>

+This config only gets initialized everytime the letter is run, for controlling on runtime, please see [the Controller]("../Controller/")
 ## Sample
 ```json
 {